About the Postdoctoral Primary Care Research Fellowship

 Master's in Public Health (MPH)

-In addition to working with your primary research mentor to conduct a pilot study or analysis of existing data, you will also have the opportunity to complete a three-year fellowship that includes a Master's in Public Health (MPH) degree from The Dartmouth Institute for Health Policy & Clinical Practice.
+In addition to working with your primary research mentor to conduct a pilot study or analysis of existing data, you will also have the opportunity to apply for a third fellowship year and complete a Master's in Public Health (MPH) degree from The Dartmouth Institute for Health Policy & Clinical Practice.